-All sites recorded cadmium levels below the Hardness Modified Trigger Values (HMTV) of 0.002mg/L in very hard water, 0.0011 in extremely hard water.(Figure 21) Brand Hwy (EBN9), Chandala South (EBN4) and Warren Rd (EBN17) were well below the HMTV for very hard water (180-240mg/L) and the remaining sites were well below their HMTV for extremely hard water (>400mg/L).
-Upper Yal Yal (EBN28) Muchea East (EBN10) and Wandena North (EBN7) were the only sites with cadmium levels above the limit of reporting.
+All sites recorded cadmium levels below the Hardness Modified Trigger Values (HMTV) of 0.002mg/L in very hard water, 0.0011 in extremely hard water.(Figure 21) Sawpit Gully (EBN25), Chandala South (EBN4) and Warren Rd (EBN17) were well below the HMTV for very hard water (180-240mg/L) and the remaining sites were well below their HMTV for extremely hard water (>400mg/L).
+Upper Yal Yal (EBN28) was the only site with cadmium levels above the limit of reporting.
 All other sites are below the limit of reporting on all occasions.

-Figure 25: Cadmium concentrations in surface water within the Ellen Brook catchment between July and October 2012. please note that blanks represent no sample
+Figure 25: Cadmium concentrations in surface water within the Ellen Brook catchment between July and October 2013. \please note that blanks represent no sample